FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ### deleteEmergency
 delete an active emergency.
-delete of emergencies can be only done by the originator of it.
+(TODO: delete of emergencies can be only done by the originator of it.)

   *  verb: DELETE
    * endPoint: /ManageEmergency/deleteEmergency